Marjorie Sweeting

 Marjorie Mary Sweeting (28 February 1920 – 31 December 1994 in Oxford), was a British geomorphologist specializing in karst phenomena.
-Sweeting had gained extensive knowledge on various topographies and landscapes, by travelling around the world to places such as Greece, Australia, Czechoslovakia, United States, Canada, South Africa, Belize, and most notably China.
-She published Karst Landforms (Macmillan 1972), and Karst in China: its Geomorphology and Environment (Springer 1995) after many years of work there starting in 1977.
-The latter is the first comprehensive Western account of China's karst, one of the first western published works on the karst found within China, even in a male dominated field.
+Sweeting had gained extensive knowledge on various topographies and landscapes by travelling around the world to places such as Greece, Australia, Czechoslovakia, United States, Canada, South Africa, Belize, and most notably China.
+She published Karst Landforms (Macmillan 1972), and Karst in China: its Geomorphology and Environment (Springer 1995).
+The latter is the first comprehensive Western account of China's karst, and one of the first western published works on the karst found within China, despite being a male dominated field.

 Personal life and education

 Marjorie May Sweeting was born to George Scotland Sweeting and his wife Ellen Louisa Liddiard in Fulham in 1920.
 She had no siblings.
-In her childhood her father G.S.
-Sweeting was a geology lecturer at the Imperial College, in London.
+Her father George Sweeting (1889-1977) was a geology lecturer at Imperial College, London who co-authored the 1951 textbook "The Elements of Field Geology", the third edition of that book was jointly edited by Marjorie and her father in 1972.

 Her secondary education took place in Mayfield School and she later graduated in 1941 from Newnham College, Cambridge.
-She was accepted as a Caroline Turle Research Fellow at Newnham College, Cambridge during 1942 for a year, later returning in 1945 for the Marion Kennedy Research.
+She was accepted as a Caroline Turtle Research Fellow at Newnham College, Cambridge during 1942 for a year, which later she returned in 1945 for the Marion Kennedy Research.
 She received her doctorate for her thesis "The Landforms on Carboniferous Limestone of the Ingleborough District in N.W.
 Yorkshire" in 1948.